The Unified Modeling Language (UML)

 More detailed information on the UML standard and related standards can be found at the Object Management Group's website:

-The UML is also covered by an international standard, although the current standard relates to version 1.4.2:
+The UML is also covered by an international standard, although the current standard relates to version 1.4.2 (the current status of the standard is described as "under review"):

 An information system consists of some combination of hardware and software.
 Its purpose is to provide a solution for some kind of business problem.
 For most information systems, by far the greatest investment in terms of both time and money goes into the creation of the software element.
 Due to the highly specialised nature of software engineering, the analysis and design functions necessary for the development of a new information system are carried out by people who are specialists in these areas.
 These specialists do not usually have prior knowledge of the business area (i.e. the real-world domain) in which the system will be deployed.
 The client (the person or organisation commissioning the new system), on the other hand, knows their business inside out but does not usually have more than a superficial knowledge of software engineering principles, or the capabilities and limitations of hardware.
 There is a further dichotomy between the systems analysts, who investigate the problem domain and formulate a solution, and the software developers, who must design and implement that solution.